ronald-angel-tizzka/predictor-flask-hd/README.md

 ## Running the tests

-The unit test is located in test.classification_service_test.py
+The unit test is located at test.classification_service_test.py

 to run add: